Description

 $request->header();

-Get a value from the header array
+Get a specific value from the header array

 $request->header('host');